BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/UserManual.rst

 We encourage the use of default parameters with very few exceptions such as in the study of the diffusion of ions or tiny molecules (e.g. a oxygen molecule).

+It should be noted that both in this document as well as in the parameter names, the use of the term *ligand* does not only refer to a small molecule but to the molecule used to compare the conformations in the clustering procedure.
+For example, one could run a simulation with a protein-protein complex and use the chain identifier to compare the conformations (see **Parameters** section below), thus one of the proteins would be considered a "ligand".

 ThresholdCalculator
 ...................